GrokSoft/RESTExample/README.md

 - This REST server was created using node.js and restify.
 You will need node.js installed to run the server.
 You can download it here: https://nodejs.org
 - The server comes with 4 notes in its data already.
 2 of the notes have the word milk in them for testing the query.
 See the curl commands below for testing.
 - Blank notes are not allowed to be added, there must be a body with the note.
 If no body is found a 400 (Bad Request) error will be returned.
-- The server is located at /api
+- The server is located at /api in the repository.

 ### Configuration:
 By default the note server listens on port 80.